jsomsanith-tlnd/talend-app/README.md

 Look at https://github.com/cerebral/cerebral for ideas to simplify services and immer for immutability

 * collections
-More a data (collections, objects, ...)
+More a data (collections, objects, ...) instead of collection that implies an array of things

 # Migration path from CMF